MacAdam Student Observatory

 To AST191 and 192 Students:

-The Bluegrass Amateur Astronomy Club will hold public stargazing programs at at Raven Run Nature Sanctuary once a month during March-November in 2013.
-The next programs, weather permitting, are Saturday May 11th, and Saturday June 8th, after sunset.
+The Bluegrass Amateur Astronomy Club will hold public stargazing programs at at Raven Run Nature Sanctuary once a month during March through November in 2013.
+The last program of 2013, weather permitting after sunset, is on Saturday, November 2nd.

 - Astronomy Picture of the Day: A visually stunning page with a cogent paragraph explaining the daily image.
 Their archives go back to June, 1995.